jsiek/abstract-binding-trees/src/rewriting/examples/BlogTypeSafety10Easy4Med1Hard.lagda.md

 The non-recursive predicate has type `A → (A → Setᵒ) → Setᵒ`.
 It has an extra parameter `(A → Setᵒ)` that will be bound to the recursive predicate itself.
 To clarify, lets look at an example.
-Suppose we wanted to define multi-step reduction according to the following rules:
+Suppose we want to define multi-step reduction according to the following rules:

                 M —→ L    L —→* N